guyleaf/UAV-Data-Generation/docs/getting-started/index.md

 # Getting started

-In this guide, we will demonstrate how to generate a UAV dataset.
+In this guide, we will demonstrate how to generate an UAV dataset.